rick-jennings/phable/docs/index.md

 ## About

-Phable is an open source, simple, modern Python toolkit for basic client connectivity to a [Project Haystack](https://project-haystack.org/) server.
+Phable is an open source, simple, modern Python toolkit for basic client connectivity to a [Project Haystack](https://project-haystack.org/) defined server application.

 Learn more about `Phable` by exploring the documentation!